 - Size: 6-8 inches long with 8-9-inch wingspan, round head

 - Colors: Bright blue, white, gray, rusty red

 - Markings: Dimorphic species.
-Male birds have a bright blue head, wings, back and tail with a rusty red chin, throat, chest and flanks.
-The lower belly and undertail coverts are white and wingtips may appear darker blue or blue gray.
-Female birds are similar but usually appeal paler or duller overall, with more noticeable gray on the head and wings.
+Male birds have a bright blue head, wings, back, and tail with a rusty red chin, throat, chest and flanks.
+The lower belly and undertail coverts are white, and wingtips may appear darker blue or blue-gray.
+Female birds are similar, but usually appear paler or duller overall, with more noticeable gray on the head and wings.
 A faint white eye ring may be visible on both males and females.

 Juveniles look similar to adult females, but the eye ring is more noticeable and they have gray spotting on the breast and pale spotting on the upperparts.
 This spotting serves as camouflage for young birds and wears off as the birds mature.

 Habitat and Migration

 Eastern bluebirds are easily found in open fields and sparse woodland areas, including along woodland edges.

 In suburban areas, they are often found near open trails or golf courses.
 They are year-round residents in the southeastern United States, and summer populations range as far north as southern Canada.
 These bluebirds are rare but regularly seen in western Texas, North Dakota, South Dakota, western Nebraska and western Kansas.

 Eastern bluebirds can be very vocal in flocks.
 Their calls include a rapid, mid-tone chatter and several long dropping pitch calls.